Choosing the best compound bow for the money can be a long and overwhelming process. We’re here to help!

 - Not so light

-Great features and a moderate price starting around $500, PSE made the Prophecy to be one of the fastest bows on the market.
+With great features and a moderate price range, PSE made the Prophecy to be one of the fastest bows on the market.
 This single cam bow is like lightning.

 This particular bow is something for bow enthusiasts to get excited about.
 It is super fast and really packs a punch.
 This is a bargain for the money as it gives you all you could ask for from a moderately priced bow.